Chondria/SiB/docs/Accessing Storage and Functions Across Pallets.md

 But by adding `<T>`, you’re telling the compiler to use the specific configuration provided by your runtime for the pallet.
 It can then use this configuration to infer the types and constants to use for the function you called.

-Note that it would also have been possible to hardcode the types in pallet rather than use generic type parameters.
-But this wouldn’t be good design for some reasons
+Note that it would also have been possible to hardcode the types in the pallet rather than use generic type parameters.
+But this wouldn’t be good design for some reasons:

 - Without generic type parameters, it would be hard to configure the pallet according to specific runtime requirements
 - The pallets would be harder to re-use because the types are hard-coded and cannot be easily adapted to work with other types.